 Maybe someday I’ll get over my fear of enclosed spaces and join the ranks of scuba diving cavers.
 For now, I’m happy with walking, swimming and snorkeling inside these natural wonders.

 When you go: We stayed in a hotel in Playa Del Carmen during this visit to Riviera Maya since it is in a central location to explore the surrounding caves and cenotes.
-You can also choose to stay in Tulum, but keep in mind there is no electricity (or it is limited to just a few hours a day) at the hotels on the beach in Tulum, so be prepared for a unique and rustic experience.
+You can also choose to stay in Tulum, but keep in mind there is no electricity (or it is limited to just a few hours a day) at some of the hotels on the beach in Tulum, so be prepared for a unique and rustic experience.

 I want to thank Rio Secreto for hosting our group and providing these amazing photos!